Ravanna (film)

-Ravanna is a 2000 Telugu-language action film directed by B. Gopal.
-Rajasekhar, Soundarya and Krishna played the lead roles.
-The film was theatrically released on 3 March 2000.
+Ravanna is a 2000 Indian Telugu-language action film directed by B. Gopal.
+Krishna, Rajasekhar, and Soundarya played the lead roles.
+The film was released after a delay to negative reviews.

 It was dubbed and released in Hindi as Jaan Ki Baazi 2 by Goldmines Telefilms on 23 January 2020.

-Synopsis
+Plot

 The movie story deals with Ravanna, a wayward youth, is misguided and used by the local MLA to threaten those who oppose his corrupt activities.
 The arrival of a retired army major and his sister in the village turns things around.